Publishing in academic journals

 Once you have made some notes about what was good about the author's response, take a look at this video with my tips for navigating peer review.

 Overall, peer review is a very effective process to screen research for publication and ensure only high-quality work is published.
 However, it is not a perfect process.
 In some cases, peer review fails to spot articles with incorrect information that had to be retracted, though the chance of this may be decreasing.
 In one study, Douglass Peters and Stephen Ceci resubmitted 12 articles to the same highly selective psychology journals that originally published them.
 Of the 9 articles that went undetected through peer review, 8 were rejected this second time around, often due to 'serious methodological flaws'.
 Why do you think this happened?
-Answer the quiz question below or read Peters' and Ceci's article to find out!
+Answer this quiz question or read Peters' and Ceci's article to find out!

 While working from home you may have noticed that you don't automatically have access to the research articles you need.
 We're lucky at Cambridge to have subscribed to a vast range of publications, which we can access by entering our credentials.
 (Wonder how much this costs?
 Take a guess using the quiz at the bottom of this box.)